sebbeaume/email-challenge/README.md

 misinterpretation of the employees performance, as they are based in different timezones.
 Thus, you will be rewarded only a **quarter of the maximum possible points per user** for finding these statistic correctly.

+## Working Hours!
+(Advanced)

-For full grade, the company wants you to take into account the working hours of each of the employees when calculating their average response time.
+For the full score, the company wants you to take into account the working hours of each of the employees when calculating their average response time.

-Example:
+### Example:

 - Alice sent an email the Bob on the **Friday 12 January at 15:00 Paris time**, which corresponds to **21:00 in Singapore Time**